codeigniter4/CodeIgniter4/user_guide_src/source/changelogs/next.rst

 PRs merged:
 ----------

+- #2271 fix ResourcePresenter::setModel()
+- #2269 testMode() method for BaseBuilder
+- #2268 Validation session use only if exists
+- #2267 Tests setUp and tearDown: void
 - #2265 Fix a validation issue on multiple file upload
 - #2264 fix.
 Parser allow other extension
 - #2262 Fix parameter type in Debug/Exceptions